synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 You can follow the Quick Start instructions if you want to deploy Software Risk Manager using default settings and either the Core or Tool Orchestration features.
 If you want to customize your deployment or use the Scan Farm feature, you cannot use the Quick Start deployment method.

+The Software Risk Manager Helm chart creates multiple Kubernetes Secret resources.
+Refer to [Good practices for Kubernetes Secrets](https://kubernetes.io/docs/concepts/security/secrets-good-practices/) for configuration recommendations and for how to [configure encryption at rest](https://kubernetes.io/docs/concepts/security/secrets-good-practices/#configure-encryption-at-rest).

 ## Core Quick Start

 Run the following commands to install Software Risk Manager Core using the default configuration: